To find a contact you can search the A-Z index of contacts in our

 Necessary Qualifications of Applicant:

-Management committees, not for profit, or charitable organisations that run village and similar halls.
+Management committees, not for profit, or charitable organisations that run village and similar rural halls.
 Must also represent members of the local community with a population of no more than 10,000 inhabitants.

 Please make contact before submitting an application because at times we have to operate a waiting list.